google/bulk_fhir_tools/orchestration/README.md

 ## Usage

-Note the user who will run this script will likley need many administrative privliges in the project, including the ability to create workflows, schedulers, and have the iam.serviceAccounts.actAs permission for the service account you'd like to run the batch jobs for (see [deploy_and_schedule_workflow.sh](deploy_and_schedule_workflow.sh) for more details).
+Note the user who will run this script will likely need many administrative privileges in the project, including the ability to create workflows, schedulers, and have the iam.serviceAccounts.actAs permission for the service account you'd like to run the batch jobs for (see [deploy_and_schedule_workflow.sh](deploy_and_schedule_workflow.sh) for more details).